On Campus: What Technology is Available

 Approved Devices Technology to Leave at Home

-The following list is our recommendation for devices that are most-compatible with our campus network.
+The following list is devices that are often compatible with our campus network.

 • Personal laptops / desktops